ostrebko/car_clf/readme.md

   <img src="https://avatars.mds.yandex.net/i?id=a7700bda361df26e6eb36d4c9c4a09cc-4080622-images-thumbs&ref=rim&n=33&w=281&h=188" height="200" title="Check payment for parking">
 </p>

-The task of developing an application includes task of training a machine learning model.
+The task of developing an application includes the task of training a machine learning model.
 To train the model, we will use photos from ads for the sale of cars that are in the public domain.

 <p align="center">
   <img src="data/test_imgs_for_pred/352.jpg" height="120" title="lada_niva">